 - Clif checks up to confirm our expectations are met and correct any issues to ensure that we are moving together towards our mutual goals.

-- Yearly third-party social compliance announced audits are completed.
+- Yearly third-party social compliance announced audits are completed at select suppliers

-- Meeting the supplier code of conduct and all applicable laws, codes and regulations is an expectation of doing business with Clif Bar & Company.
-In fact, Clif has the right to terminate a contract or require vendors to implement corrective actions if a violation is ever found.
+- Meeting the supplier code of conduct and all applicable laws, codes and regulations is an expectation of doing business with Clif Bar.
+While Clif has the right to terminate a contract if a violation is ever found, we prefer to work with suppliers to improve working conditions and implement corrective actions.

-In addition, responsible sourcing training by a third-party is required for our management, key staff within our supply chain and social responsibility teams.
+In addition, responsible sourcing training is required for our management, key staff within our supply chain and social responsibility team.

 Through these verification, auditing, compliance certification and training efforts and more, Clif is committed to socially responsible sourcing practices and improving along the way.
 We know we are not perfect and that creating a sustainable supply chain is an on-going process of continual improvement.